w4bo/AA2425-unibo-mldm/slides/00-introduction.md

 The assignment on Machine Learning is about developing (= coding) an AI system in a group of 2 people (at maximum)

-1. Define the problem (of your interest!), the core of your project
+1. Find a problem of your interest
-1. Find data (datasets)
+1. Get the data (a public dataset with real data)
 1. Define your strategy (algorithms)
-1. Compare your strategy with existing ones (check on Google Scholar)
 1. Describe the insights you extracted from your analysis

 **You are responsible for your code** ("I do not know how to program" is not a valid excuse!)